-With an ever-growing array of power meters to choose from, there is a lot to consider when trying to determine which power meter is best for you.
+With an ever-growing array of power meters to choose from, there can be a lot to consider when trying to determine which one is best for you.
+Power meters can vary in terms of compatibility with your bike, price and features.
 However, perhaps the biggest difference in power meters, and the subject of this article, is in regards to how they measure power.
-Some power meters measure your total power.
-Others, called left-only power meters, do things a bit differently.
-Determining which one is right for you is going to be one of the biggest decisions you’ll need to make when shopping for a new power meter.
+Some power meters measure your total power – meaning they measure power from both legs.
+Then there are left-only power meters (or left-side power meters), which do things a bit differently.
+Determining which one is right for you is an important decision you’ll need to make when shopping for a power meter.
 So let’s dive in and see what all the fuss is about.

 Total Power Measurement

-Originally, all power meters measured a rider’s total power – that is they naturally considered the force or torque applied by both the left and right leg.
-For example, if at a specific point in time, your left leg was generating 150 watts while your right leg 140 watts (exact 50/50 power distribution is rare – more on this to come), the power meter would measure all 290 watts.
+Originally, all power meters measured a rider’s total power.
+That is, they naturally considered the force or torque applied by both the left and right leg.
+For example, if at a specific point in time, your left leg was generating 150 watts while your right leg 140 watts (exact 50/50 power distribution is a bit rare – more on this to come), the power meter would measure all 290 watts.
 Simple right.

-As an example, take an SRM crank-based power meter, the very first power meter ever produced.
-SRM measures power at the crank spider.
-Forces generated by both legs pass through the crank, so a crank-based power meter such as the SRM measures total power.
+Take the SRM Origin Road power meter for example.
+SRM was the first company to manufacture a power meter back in the 80’s and they have always measured power at the crank spider.
+Forces generated by both legs pass through the crank, so the SRM therefore measures total power.

 Left-Only Power Meters

 In the last several years, new power meters have been introduced that do not measure power from both legs.
 Rather, they measure left leg power only.
 These left-only power meters take your left leg power and double it, in order to derive your total power.
-The two most common types of left-only power meters are crank arm-based and pedal-based power meters.
-With a left-only crank arm-based power meter, the user simply swaps their current left side crank arm for a new, power equipped on.
-With left-only pedals, you buy a new set of pedals with only the left pedal having a power sensor.
+Crank arm-based and pedal-based are the two most common types of left-only power meters.
+With a left-only crank arm-based power meter, the user simply swaps their current left side crank arm for a new, power equipped one.
+With left-only pedals such as the Favero Assioma UNO, you buy a new set of pedals with only the left pedal having a power sensor.

-By doubling your left leg power, these power meters are making the obvious assumption that you are producing the same power from both legs (50/50 power balance).
-However, studies have shown that perfect 50/50 power distribution is rare.
+By doubling your left leg power, these power meters assume that you are producing the same power from both legs (50/50 power balance).
+However, studies have shown that perfect 50/50 power distribution is somewhat rare.
 Most of us have an imbalance – some larger than others.
-In fact, imbalances as large as low 40s one leg/high 50s the other leg, aren’t uncommon.
+In fact, imbalances as large as mid-40s one leg/mid-50s the other leg, aren’t uncommon.

 I will use myself as an example.
-On average, I produce approximately 45% of my total power from my left leg and 55% from my right.
-So when riding at 200 watts, this equates to 90 watts from my left leg and 110 watts from my right leg (again, this is on average and depends on things such as intensity, fatigue, etc.).
-The power meter will take my left leg power, 90 watts, and double it to arrive at a total power of 180 watts.
-Note that this is 20 watts less than the actual 200 watts I’m really producing.
+On average, I produce approximately 47% of my total power from my left leg and 53% from my right.
+(This power balance is an average and depends on things such as intensity, fatigue, gear ratio, etc.) So when riding at 200 watts, this equates to 94 watts from my left leg and 106 watts from my right leg.
+The power meter will take my left leg power, 94 watts, and double it to arrive at a total power of 188 watts.
+Note that this is 12 watts less than the 200 watts I’m really producing.
 If my left leg produced greater than 50%, then the opposite would be true – the power meter would read high.

-So, because left-only power meters are forced to make the assumption that both legs are generating the same power, if you are not 50/50 balanced, then we can conclude that your power will either be under or over reported.
+So, because left-only power meters are forced to make the assumption that both legs are generating the same power, if you are not 50/50 balanced, then we can conclude that your power will either be under or over reported by your power meter.

 Does it Matter?